AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/microsoft-onedrive-for-business-modules.md

 To use Microsoft OneDrive for Business with Adobe Workfront Fusion, you will need a Microsoft account.

-For instructions about connecting your OneDrive for Business account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your OneDrive for Business account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## Microsoft OneDrive for Business modules and their fields

 When you configure [Fusion app] modules, Workfront Fusion displays the fields listed below.
 Along with these, additional [Fusion app] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)